Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 Several jurisdictions do apply specific caps on how much rent can rise in a given year:

-• Ontario, Canada, operates an annual Rent Increase Guideline.
-For 2024, the guideline was 2.5%.
-Landlords cannot exceed this figure for most units without applying to the Landlord and Tenant Board for an above-guideline increase.
+• Ontario, Canada — the annual Rent Increase Guideline for 2024 was 2.5%.
+Landlords cannot exceed this for most units without applying to the Landlord and Tenant Board for an above-guideline increase.

-• Scotland — rent pressure zones can be designated in areas where rent rises are considered to be causing hardship, limiting how much landlords can increase rent in those zones.
+• Scotland — rent pressure zones can be designated in areas where rent rises are causing hardship, limiting how much landlords can increase rent in those zones.

 • New York City — the Rent Guidelines Board sets annual increase percentages for rent-stabilised units.
 For 2023–2024, one-year lease renewals were capped at 3%.